dark-side/sports-hub/products/sport_news_portal/web_application_features/articles_user_side/user_stories/more_articles_block/README.md

 ### Back to [Articles User Side on the portal](../../) feature

-# Allow users to share an article from the portal
+# Allow users to view More Articles block on the portal

 - [Description](#description)
 - [Acceptance criteria](#acceptance-criteria)